MatheusGraciki/License-Plate-Reader/README.md

+# Warnings!!!
+Utilize the code on Colab Notebook to not overloading your CPU and potentially crashing your computer.
 # License Plate Reader
 Detect, save crop images of licenses plates and transform them to text format.

 ## Knowledge acquired with this project
  - How train an IA to reconize objects.
- - How reconize objetcs and track them without my CPU
+ - How reconize objetcs and track them without

 ## Screenshots
 ### Output Video